brucou/react-state-driven/README.md

 ![image search basic scenario](assets/Image%20search%20scenario%20with%20fsm.png)

+In that architecture, the application is refactored into a mediator, a preprocessor and a state machine.

 # API design goals
 We want to have an integration which is generic enough to accomodate a large set of use cases, and specific enough to be able to take advantage as much as possible of the `React` ecosystem